XiaoMi/minos/supervisor/README.md

     4. elementtree (latest) from <http://effbot.org/downloads#elementtree>
     5. pexpect (latest) from <http://www.noah.org/wiki/pexpect>

-## Deploy Supervisord
+## Deploying Supervisord

-To deploy the supervisord, first we should check out the code to our local working directory:
+To deploy supervisord, first we should check out the code to our local working directory:

     git clone https://githum.com/xiaomi/minos.git

-After checking out the code, we need to update the config file to config the destination machines' information, here is a simple example:
+After checking out the code, we need to update the configuration file to configuration information of the destination machines.
+Here is a simple example:

     [group_1]
     ; The remote user